renatoathaydes/keepup/README.md

 # Keepup

-Keepup is a Java library for self-updating applications.
+Keepup is a library to allow Java 11+ applications to self-update.

-It is designed to work specifically with self-contained applications built with [jlink]().
+It is designed to work specifically with self-contained applications built with [jlink](https://docs.oracle.com/en/java/javase/11/tools/jlink.html).

 ## Requirements